Block Island Wind Farm

 0-85 ft

 The Block Island Wind Farm has experienced multiple issues, causing it to fail to perform on some occasions.
-Problems include turbine stress fatigue on four of the five turbines and erosion exposing the underwater cables that took the power to the mainland.
+Problems include turbine stress fatigue on four of the five turbines and erosion exposing the underwater cables that take the power to the mainland.
 The combination of the issues resulted in extensive shutdowns in the summer of 2021 for repairs and safety inspections.
 Four of the five wind turbines at the farm were offline for at least two months.
 In other words, typical wind turbines.

 The towers are clearly marked "No Trespassing", but I guess swimming around them is ok.